 VM Section II, Subsection 2.C:

-Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2026 are those requirements as found in VM-A, VM-C, and VM-V as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
-31, 2017, including those fixed payout annuities emanating from host contracts issued on or after Jan.
-1, 2017, and on or before Dec.
-31, 2017.
+Minimum reserve requirements for non-variable annuity contracts issued prior to 1/1/2026 are those requirements as found in VM-A and VM-C as applicable, with the exception of the minimum requirements for the valuation interest rate for single premium immediate annuity contracts, and other similar contracts, issued after Dec.
+31, 2017, including those fixed payout annuities emanating from contracts specified in VM-V Section 1.A.2.d, Section 1.A.2.e, Section 1.A.2.f, Section 1.A.2.g or Section 1.A.2.h.
 The maximum valuation interest rate requirements for those contracts and fixed payout annuities are defined in VM-V, Statutory Maximum Valuation Interest Rates for Formulaic Reserves.

 Minimum reserve requirements for non-variable annuity contracts issued on 1/1/2026 and later are those requirements as found in VM-22, with the exception of Preneed Annuities, Guaranteed Investment Contracts, Synthetic Guaranteed Investment Contracts, Funding Agreements, and other Stable Value Contracts which shall follow the requirements found in VM-A, VM-C, and VM-V.

-:
+For the contracts, options, and payment streams listed below, with approval from notification to the domiciliary commissioner and not disapproved, the company may elect to use the minimum standard of valuation following to the reserve requirements found in VM-A, VM-C, and VM-V as applicable:

+the election of an annuitization option or settlement option on a deferred annuity contract or a life insurance contract with a date of issue on or after Jan.
+1, 2017, but before Jan 1, 2026, where proceeds have been elected to be received periodically as a life-contingent payout annuity or as an annuity certain on or after Jan.
+1, 2026,

+fixed payout annuities emanating from contracts issued on or after Jan.
+1, 2017, but before Jan 1, 2026, with a date of annuitization on or after Jan.
+1, 2026,

+fixed income payment streams attributable to contingent deferred annuities issued after Dec.
+31, 2017, but before Jan 1, 2026, whose underlying contract funds are exhausted on or after Jan.
+1, 2026, and

+iv) fixed income payment streams attributable to guaranteed living benefits associated with deferred annuity contracts issued after Dec.
+31, 2017, but before Jan 1, 2026, and whose contract funds are exhausted on or after Jan.
+1, 2026.

+v) Fixed income payment streams attributable to settlement options taken on life insurance or annuity contracts not subject to VM-20, VM-21, or VM-22 requirements.

+If elected, all contracts, options, and payments streams found in (i) to (iv) above, including those newly issued, must consistently use the reserve requirements found in VM-A, VM-C, VM-V (i.e., there can be no mixing and matching between VM-A/VM-C/VM-V and VM-22 valuation treatment for different segments of applicable contracts, options, and payment streams).
+In addition, once electing to use the reserve requirements found in VM-A, VM-C, and VM-V for the contracts, options, and payment streams described in (i) to (iv) above, the company shall no longer be allowed to follow VM-22 requirements for any of those contracts, options, and payment streams, including those newly issued.

 The minimum reserve requirements of VM-22 are considered PBR requirements for purposes of the Valuation Manual, and therefore are applicable to VM-G.